mikepfeiffer/azure-arch-masterclass/Tuesday/Lab 3/README.md

 # Lab 3 - Create Web Servers Running in Azure

-1. Use the Azure portal to launch a Windows Server and Ubuntu Server
+1. Use the Azure portal to launch an Ubuntu Server
-2. Install IIS on your Windows VM (e.g. *Install-WindowsFeature web-server*)
-3. Install Apache on your Ubuntu VM (e.g. *sudo apt-get install apache2*)
+2. Install Apache on your Ubuntu VM
+- sudo su
+- apt-get update
+- apt-get install apache2 -y
-4. Modify your network security group rules to permit HTTP to both web servers and verify you can view a simple web page
+4. Modify your network security group rules to permit HTTP on the web server and verify you can view a simple web page
 5. Delete your resource group from your Azure Pass subscription when complete

 ### Notes: